sajib-kumar/sajib-kumar.github.io/_pages/education-awards.md

 # Participation and Awards

 * **Dean's List of Honors** (Bachelor of Science)
+* Participated in the Conference on Machine Intelligence and Emerging Technologies (MIET 2022), Noakhali Science and Technology University (NSTU), Bangladesh
-* Participated in n IEEE Symposium on Industrial Electronics & Applications (ISIEA 2022), 16-17 July 2022, Malaysia
+* Participated in IEEE Symposium on Industrial Electronics & Applications (ISIEA 2022), 16-17 July 2022, Malaysia
-* Participated in 2020 IEEE Region 10 Symposium (TENSYMP 2020), Dhaka, Bangladesh
+* Participated in IEEE Region 10 Symposium (TENSYMP 2020), Dhaka, Bangladesh